crsayen/intermediate-python/tutorial-part-1.md

 #### Adding Functionality

 We can add additional functionality to our `Message` class too.
-Class related functionality provided by methods, just like the `__init__` method described earlier.
+Class related functionality is provided by methods, just like the `__init__` method described earlier.

 Let's add a method to `Message` that prints our message for us: